Replimune Group Inc. (REPL)'s Financial Results Comparing With Innoviva Inc. (NASDAQ:INVA) | New Business Observer

 |-15.7%

-For the past year Replimune Group Inc. had bullish trend while Innoviva Inc. had bearish trend.
+For the past year Replimune Group Inc. has 43.1% stronger performance while Innoviva Inc. has -15.7% weaker performance.

 Summary

-On 7 of the 8 factors Innoviva Inc. beats Replimune Group Inc.
+Innoviva Inc. beats on 7 of the 8 factors Replimune Group Inc.

 Replimune Group, Inc., a clinical-stage biotechnology company, focuses on the development of oncolytic immunotherapies to treat cancer.
 The company uses its proprietary Immulytic platform to design and develop product candidates that are intended to activate the immune system against cancer.
 Its lead product candidate is RP1, a selectively replicating version of herpes simplex virus 1 that is in Phase I/II clinical trials for a range of solid tumors.
 The company is also developing RP2, which is in Preclinical trials to express an anti-CTLA-4 antibody-like protein in order to block the inhibition of the immune response otherwise caused by CTLA-4; and RP3 that is in Preclinical trials to express immune-activating proteins that stimulate T cells.
 Replimune Group, Inc. was founded in 2015 and is headquartered in Woburn, Massachusetts.